Thomas Harriot College of Arts & Sciences

 East Carolina University

-Dr. Baranik's areas of research are work relationships and occupational health psychology (OHP).
-Specifically, she studies why and how workplace relationships affect employees' physical health and well-being, examining constructs such as organizational citizenship behaviors, social support, positive affect and stress.
-Dr. Baranik focuses on workplace mentoring relationships and executive coaching relationships, and is interested in work relationships and OHP in the Middle East and North Africa.
+Research Interests: Dr. Baranik's areas of research are mentoring relationships and occupational health psychology (OHP). pecifically, she studies why and how workplace relationships affect employees' physical health and well-being, examining constructs such as organizational citizenship behaviors, positive affect and stress.
+Dr. Baranik is interested in work relationships and OHP in the Middle East and North Africa.
 To learn more about Dr. Baranik's interests, please visit her website here.